astrapi69/bundle-app-ui/README.md

 # Install

 You can build it from the source files by clone this git repository.
-It is a maven project so you will need maven and a JDK.
+It is a gradle project so you will need gradle and a JDK.

-Than compile the project:

 ## License